-The Company is currently considering what effects the IFRS transition will have on our disclosure controls and procedures.
+The Company is considering short term effects the IFRS transition will have on our disclosure controls and procedures.

 Business Activities and Key Performance Measures

 The Company is considering what effects the IFRS transition will have on our business policies and activities.
 The following key areas are likely to be affected: